 WEF Utility of the Future Today Program

-The Utility of the Future Today recognition program seeks to honor water resource recovery facilities for community engagement, watershed stewardship, and recovery of resources such as water, energy, and nutrients.
+ALEXANDRIA, Va. – The application period is open for the Utility of the Future Today recognition program, which seeks to honor water resource recovery facilities for community engagement, watershed stewardship, and recovery of resources such as water, energy, and nutrients.

-• engagement in the community and formation of partnerships necessary for success when operating outside of the traditional span of the utility;
+• engagement in the community and formation of partnerships necessary for success when operating outside of the traditional span of the utility; and

-Public and private water sector utilities of all sizes that can demonstrate achievement of the application requirements are encouraged to apply by May 14 at 5 p.m.
-EDT.
+Public and private water sector utilities of all sizes that can demonstrate achievement of the application requirements are encouraged to apply by May 20 at 11:59 PM ET.
 Applicants must have no major permit violations in the year prior to the submission date of their applications.

-Honorees will be notified during the summer and formally recognized during an awards ceremony at WEFTEC 2021 this October in Chicago.
+Honorees will be notified during the summer and formally recognized during an awards ceremony at WEFTEC 2022 this October in New Orleans.

 Since the Utility of the Future concept was introduced in 2013, many utilities have successfully implemented new and creative programs to address local wastewater technical and community challenges.
 The recognition program was launched in 2016 by the National Association of Clean Water Agencies (NACWA), the Water Environment Federation (WEF), The Water Research Foundation (WRF), and the WateReuse Association.
 In addition, the program is supported by advisory partners, the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Energy (DOE).